Future camouflage may mimic octopus skin

 New material changes colour and texture when a voltage is applied to it.

-IMAGINE POSSESSING THE camouflage capabilities of a cuttlefish, being able to seamlessly blend into your surroundings and adapting in seconds as they change.
+Imagine possessing the camouflage capabilities of a cuttlefish, being able to seamlessly blend into your surroundings and adapting in seconds as they change.
 New research hints this superhero-like ability may not be as far away as you’d think.

 Inspired by cephalopods (a group that includes octopus, cuttlefish and squid), US researchers have developed a flexible polymer able to change its colour and texture on demand.